Canadian Rockies by Rail & Alaska Cruise

 Holiday Ref 16323

-Explore Canada’s most iconic destinations, at your own leisurely place.
+Explore Canada’s most iconic destinations, at your own leisurely pace.
 Visit the beautiful mountain town of Banff.
 Perhaps a visit to iconic “Chateau Lake Louise” or take a trip to the top of Sulphur Mountain.
-Make memories as you travel west through the Canadian Rockies to the pacific coastal city of Vancouver surrounded by pristine mountains, parks and ocean.
+Make memories as you travel west through the Canadian Rockies to the Pacific coastal city of Vancouver surrounded by pristine mountains, parks and ocean.
 Soak up the café culture of this beautiful city!

 Enjoy gourmet cuisine in a private dining room

 View majestic scenery from the upstairs glass dome seating area